 Shaving against the grain does give a closer shave, but when you shave too close the regrowth can curl back, breaking the skin surface and becoming ingrown, causing an infection in the follicle, redness, and inflammation.
 Shave with light pressure, with long, gentle strokes, taking your time to avoid nicks and scrapes.

 Shave gently in the direction of hair growth to avoid ingrown hair.
 Hair on the leg usually grows downward.

 - Clean razor while shaving: Rinse the razor often while shaving for a cleaner and more even shave.

-- Use natural disinfectants to treat ingrown hairs: If you have ingrown hairs, you can use olive, almond, or jojoba oil directly on the affected areas.
-Also, use natural disinfectants like tea tree oil or lavender essential oil to help reduce inflammation.
+- Use natural antiseptics to try to treat ingrown hairs: If you have ingrown hairs, you can use antiseptic almond oil directly on the affected areas.
+Also, use tea tree oil or lavender essential oil as long as they are diluted to try to help reduce inflammation.

 - Rinse and air-dry your razor.
 Don’t dry with a towel or tissue, which can damage the blade.

 Ogunbiyi A. Pseudofolliculitis barbae; current treatment options.
 Clin Cosmet Investig Dermatol.
 2019;12:241-247. doi:10.2147/CCID.S149250